 “So what do we—”

-“Be ready.
-Follow my lead.”
+“Follow my lead.”

-“Hands against the wall.”
+“Hands on the wall.”

 Knight Garn hurries over.
 His armor clanks in time with his steps.

-“Yes, Ordinate Justicer Roke?”
+“Yes, Justicer Roke?”

 “Did those frail-bodied mages teach you Elkor’s Eye?”

 Roke nods at Ren.
 “This one has a catch-fold enchantment.
 Search his bag for anything Fair.”

-Then all hell breaks loose.
+And then all hell breaks loose.